kamon-io/Kamon/README.md

 }
 ```

-By default, the module sends data to InfluxDB through its HTTP interface.
+By default, the module sends data to InfluxDB through its HTTP(S) interface.
 While
 the HTTP instance has a richer API compared to UDP, it is much slower to send
 data through it.
 It is possible to optimize the sends by setting a higher
 `kamon.influxdb.max-packet-size`, the default is 16 kB.